 Greg Vanney’s side have 2 of the best strikers the MLS has to offer in Sebastian Giovinco and Jozy Altidore, the former notching up a combined goal/assist high of 17/15 respectively, and the latter’s recent run of form one of the most impressive in the league.

-Altidore’s form in the play-offs has been the talk of the town, nae the whole country, having scored in every play-off match (5 in 5), but before August it was oh so different.
-After having to settle being an unused substitute in the 2-1 loss to San Jose on July 16th and still yet to score, his first goal of the 2016 season came on July 31st on matchday 11, the 3-0 victory over Columbus Crew.
+Altidore’s form in the play-offs has been the talk of the town, nae the whole country, having scored in every play-off match (5 in 5).
+But before August it was oh so different.
+After having to settle for being an unused substitute in the 2-1 loss to San Jose on July 16th and still yet to score, his first goal of the 2016 season came on July 31st on matchday 11, a 3-0 victory over Columbus Crew.
 He finished the regular season on 10 goals, with 8 coming in the final 10 games, including a stirring performance in the 3-3 thriller against his former club New York Red Bulls.

-He is now a man playing with a point to prove following a dismal time at previous club Sunderland in the Premier League, having been demoted to the U21 side, and his return to MLS and the US national team has culminated in Altidore being named the U.S. Soccer Player of the Year 2016.
+Altidore is now a man playing with a point to prove following a dismal time at previous club Sunderland in the Premier League.
+In that time he was demoted to the U21 side, and his return to MLS and the US national team has culminated in Altidore being named the U.S. Soccer Player of the Year 2016.

-Sebastian Giovinco is of course just as, if not more deadly than his strike partner, certainly the more naturally gifted of the 2, but Altidore’s strength and determination could well prove to be Seattle’s undoing.
+Sebastian Giovinco is of course just as, if not more, deadly than his strike partner.
+Giovinco is the more naturally gifted of the 2, but Altidore’s strength and determination could well prove to be Seattle’s undoing.
 He is not to be underestimated.

 On the same day Jozy Altidore bagged his first goal of the 2016 campaign, Seattle’s campaign as a whole looked dead and buried.
-1 point from last place in the Western Conference with 21 points from 21 games, Seattle had fired the only coach they have every had, Sigi Schmid, following the abysmal 3-0 defeat to Sporting Kansas City the previous week.
-Assistant Brian Schmetzer was brought in as interim coach, and Uruguay international Nicolas Lodeiro was brought in on a designated play contract.
-A record of W8-L2-D4 followed to propel the Sounders into 4th place and cement a place in the play-offs.
+1 point off last place in the Western Conference with 21 points from 21 games, Seattle had fired the only coach they have every had, Sigi Schmid, following the abysmal 3-0 defeat to Sporting Kansas City the previous week.
+Assistant Brian Schmetzer was brought in as interim coach, and Uruguay international Nicolas Lodeiro was brought in on a designated player contract.
+A record of W8-L2-D4 followed to propel the Sounders into 4th place and reach the play-offs.

 <blockquote class=”twitter-tweet” data-lang=”en”><p lang=”en” dir=”ltr”>Pretty cool graphic of each <a href=”https://twitter.com/hashtag/MLS?src=hash”>#MLS</a> team’s path on <a href=”https://twitter.com/FS1″>@FS1</a> going into <a href=”https://twitter.com/hashtag/DecisionDay?src=hash”>#DecisionDay</a>.
 Here’s the Western Conference.
 Note the Seattle Sounders. <a href=”https://t.co/CMeEDEfWtl”>pic.twitter.com/CMeEDEfWtl</a></p>— Caitlin Murray (@caitlinmurr) <a href=”https://twitter.com/caitlinmurr/status/790246393621327873″>October 23, 2016</a></blockquote>